2016 Pass Rate.jpg

 The problem: There is an immense shortage of committed healthcare professionals in rural communities.

-The reality: Research has shown that health professionals are more likely to choose to work in a rural hospital if that is where they come from or if they are exposed to the realities of rural health care delivery during their university training.
+The reality: Research has shown that health professionals are more likely to live and work at a rural hospital if they grew up in a rural area or if they were exposed to the realities of rural healthcare delivery throughout the course of their university training.